githander/OpenWallpaper/README.md

  OpenWallpaper is open-source wallpaper engine that allows you to set video as your desktop background.

+ # TODO
+ * Add multiple monitors support
+ * Optimization works
+ * Check if its working on Windows 7

  # Requirements
  * Windows 8 or above
  * .Net Framework 4.7.2 or above